 Is this an ideal product for those who are brand new to affiliate marketing?

-That said, we cannot ignore the fact that some of the information is obsolete, and no doubt more will be in the future.
+That said, we cannot ignore the fact that some of the current information is obsolete, and no doubt more will be in the future.

 The long term success of this program is dependent on George and his team, who are responsible for keeping it up to date.

-As for the person considering buying it, $47 is a huge sum when compared with other opportunities, but the jury is still undecided as to if this can live up to its lofty earning claims.
+As for the person considering buying it, $47 is a big sum when compared with other opportunities, but the jury is still undecided as to if this can live up to its lofty earning claims.

 Do you have any experience with Google Sniper 2?
 If so we would love to hear your opinions in the comment section below.